 Norman Steinberg is the Director of the MFA in Writing and Producing for Television Program Director.
-Before accepting his current position as Parsons Family University Professor at LIU, Steinberg’s screenwriting career began under the tutelage of his mentor and friend Mel Brooks when he became part of the team with Andrew Bergman and Richard Pryor that wrote Blazing Saddles.
-What followed was an almost forty year screenwriting career that includes My Favorite Year starring Peter O’Toole; Johnny Dangerously and Mr. Mom starring Michael Keaton; Bryan DePalma’s Wise Guys starring Danny DeVito and Joe Piscopo; Paradise; Chemistry, a 2011 Cinemax series; and many others including the film that ended Luciano Pavarotti’s screen career, Yes Georgio.
-Norman is currently writing the book for a Broadway musical based on Johnny Dangerously.
+Before accepting his current position as Parsons Family University Professor at Long Island University, Steinberg’s screenwriting career began under the tutelage of his mentor and friend Mel Brooks when he became part of the team with Andrew Bergman and Richard Pryor that wrote Blazing Saddles.
+What followed was an almost forty year screenwriting career that includes My Favorite Year starring Peter O’Toole; Johnny Dangerously and Mr. Mom starring Michael Keaton; Bryan DePalma’s Wise Guys starring Danny DeVito and Joe Piscopo; and many others including the film that ended Luciano Pavarotti’s screen career, Yes Georgio.
+Steinberg’s screenwriting career continues to this day.

-Stephen Molton is the TV Writers Studio Assistant Professor.
-A former HBO and Showtime executive, Molton is also an award-winning author and filmmaker who has written mini-series and movies for Showtime, New Line Cinema, Paramount Pictures and Viacom Networks, and produced two documentary features.
-Harper Collins published his first novel, Brave Talk in 1987.
-His most recent book, Brothers in Arms: The Kennedys, the Castros and the Politics of Murder (co-authored with Gus Russo) was published in 2008 by Bloomsbury USA, which nominated the book for the Pulitzer Prize.
-Molton has also taught at Columbia University, NYU’s Tisch School, and SUNY Stony Brook/Southampton.
+Stephen Molton is the Cohort IV Leader for the MFA Writing and Producing for Television Program.
+An award-winning author, Molton has also written movies (Deep Blue) and mini-series (Live By the Sword and Weaveworld) for such companies as Showtime, Nw Line Cinema, Paramount Pictures and Viacom Networks, and produced two documentary features, L.A.
+Homefront eand Generation 9/11.
+His books include Brave Talk and Brothers in Arms: The Kennedys, the Castros and the Politics of Murder (co-authored with Gus Russo), which was nominated for the Pulitzer Prize.
+He has worked for HBO and MTV Networks and as a creative executive for Showtime Networks, Inc. Molton has also taught at Columbia University, NYU’s Tisch School and SUNY Stony Brook/Southamton.

 Kevin Lauth teaches single camera film style video, and multi camera-studio production classes.
 Professor Lauth is an experienced television director, videographer, editor, and an authority on cable television programming and regulation.
 He has worked as a cable television consultant for several New York State municipalities.
-He currently serves as Associate Dean of Conolly College, LIU Brooklyn.
+He currently serves as Associate Dean of Conolly College, LIU/Brooklyn Campus.

-Additionally, students will be exposed to industry professionals and guest lecturers such as Mel Brooks (writer, producer, director), Andrew Bergman (Blazing Saddles), David Frankel (Devil Wears Prada, Hope Springs), Tom Fontana (Homicide), Gail Berman (BermanBraun), Jon Markus (The Cosby Show), David Picker (studio head/producer), Mitch Semel (HuffPost Live), Tom Purcell (The Colbert Report), Phil Rosenthal (Everybody Loves Raymond), Mike Reiss (Simpsons), Jay Tarses (Newhart, Carol Burnett Show), Jeff Pinkner (Fringe, Lost), Joseph Wambaugh (The Onion Field, Police Story), Terry Minsky (Lizzie McGuire), Allan Burns (Mary Tyler Moore, Munsters), and some “surprise guests.”
+Additionally, students will be exposed to industry professionals and guest lecturers such as: Mel Brooks (writer, producer), Andrew Bergman (Blazing Saddles), David Frankel (Devil Wears Prada, Hope Springs) Jeff Pinkner (Spiderman 2, Fringe, Lost) Tom Fontana (Homicide), Gail Berman,(BermanBraun) John Markus (The Cosby Show), David Picker (studio head/producer), Phil Rosenthal (Everybody Loves Raymond), Mike Reiss (The Simpsons), Jay Tarses (Newhardt, Carol Burnett Show, Molly Dodd), Keith David ( Enlisted, Platoon, Pitch Black, Princess and The Frog), Terry Minsky (Lizzie McGuire, The Carrie Diaries) Allan Burns (Mary Tyler Moore, Munsters), Pancho Mansfield, (studio executive), Joseph Wanbaugh (The Onion Field, Police Story) Jane Espenson (Once Upon A Time, Once Upon a Time in Wonderland, Buffy the vampire Slayer, Husbands), and some “surprise guests”.